tytydraco/yessleep/out/The_Sisters_of_Perdition_part_5.md

 We unloaded into them as they charged towards us but they hit our reduced ranks hard.

 Chaos ensued again as monks and braves were eaten.
+The gator bears chomped braves in half.
+The gator dogs swarmed around monks and tore them apart.

 We fought valiantly but it seemed all hope was lost, but then there was a lull in the fighting and I turned towards the sunset.

 Over the hill I saw Abe and his cavalry.
-They charged into our midst and I saw Abe behead Dora.
+They charged into our midst and shot the gator bears and dogs.
+Abe charged right towards Dora, beheading her.

 Before long what was left of the klan was fleeing.
 There was not a single monstrosity left from the force we had battled.

 The next day we parlayed with the KKK and they agreed to stop abducting changelings.
 AT least for the time being.
 We headed back to the monastery with our heads held high.

-I record this here so that my contemporaries and future generations may have a true account of what happened during the first changeling crisis.
+I record this here so that my contemporaries and future generations may have a true account of the horrors of the first changeling crisis.